 Italy’s elemental mountain world of scenic contrast and natural cool, South Tyrol’s Valle Aurina, or the Ahrntal Valley as it is also known, is a land where hobbits lie - where the green glow of dense emerald forests and fragrant alpine pastures mingle with ice-fresh Reinbach waterfalls, the creak of glaciers and the majesty of the Zillertal Alps

 Where to Stay?
 An eye-catching designer hillside bastion of cool contemporary interiors framed by lush alpine forests and snow-capped mountains, where simple luxe shakes hands with age-old tradition, this is Hotel Bühelwirt.

 Rubbing shoulders with neighbours Switzerland and Austria, Val Venosta (Vinschgau) is a bountiful region in the western tip of South Tyrol famed for apples, ski, glaciers, snow kitting, natural beauty, sunken villages and is arguably a serious foodie capital.

 Where to Stay?
 An architectural smörgåsbord of modern design and history, the boutique hotels Weisses Kreuz and sibling Mansion zum Löwen span the centuries being at home at the heart of the ancient village Burgeis (Burgusio).

-Should skiing be slightly less your thing but eating incredible food and indulging in eye candy sound slightly more interesting, then check out Ottmanngut in Merano, 1477 Reichhalter in Lana and/or Gloriette Guesthouse in Soprabolzano.
+Should skiing be slightly less your thing but eating incredible food and indulging in eye candy sound slightly more interesting, then check out Ottmanngut & Villa Fluggi in Meran(o), 1477 Reichhalter in Lana, Magdalener Hof in Bolzano (Bozen) and/or Gloriette Guesthouse in Soprabolzano (Oberbozen).

 Again looking over the Dolomites, these particular hotels offers more than one just beautiful view…